Frequently Asked Questions

 The jam takes place between Friday, October 13th and Sunday, October 15th.

-Doors open at 1:30 PM and begin promptly at 5:00 PM.
+Doors open at 1:00 PM and the opening ceremony begins promptly at 4:30 PM.
 We strongly recommend participants show up early to park, check in, and get set up.

 CAN I USE A GAME I'VE